-Tuition for any class dropped by a student is refundable according to the following tuition refund schedule.
-The date of withdrawal for purposes of the refund calculation shall be the date on which the withdrawal form is received by the Registrar's Office.
+The date of withdrawal for purposes of the refund calculation shall be the date on which the Add/Drop or Withdrawal form is received by the Registrar's Office.
 Students who register but do not attend class will not receive a tuition refund unless they officially withdraw by the posted deadlines.